ryuzaki0098/dotfiles/vim-config/README.md

    :Cocinstall <package name>

-Using "tabnine" for code generation can use "Kite"
+Using "tabnine" for code generation